prabhash-code/algo-playground/contributing.md

 ├── contributing.md
 └── README.md
 ```
-2. The first level we divided Data Structures and Algorithms separately
-3. Here is few supported data structures but not limited to
+2. The first level we divided Data Structures and Algorithms separately.
+Here is few supported data structures but not limited to
    - Arrays
    - Linked Lists
    - Stacks